-Missed photon dose for LANL workers would occur if there is no recorded dose because workers were not monitored or the dose is otherwise unavailable.
-Methods to be considered if there is no recorded dose for a period during a working career have been examined by Watson et al. (1994).
+Missed photon dose for LANL workers would have occurred if doses received were below the limits of detection for the dosimeters provided and if they were based only on a recorded or assumed zero dosimeter result.
+Methods to be considered if there was a recorded or assumed zero dosimeter result for a period during a working career were examined by Watson et al. (1994).
 In general, estimates of missed dose can use dose results for coworkers or the recorded dose before and after the period of missed dose.
 However, these situations require careful examination.
 Missed dose for dosimeter results less than the MDL is particularly important for earlier years when MDLs were higher and dosimeter exchange was more frequent.

-NIOSH (2002) describes options to calculate missed dose.
+NIOSH (2006) describes options to calculate missed dose.
 One option is to estimate a mean missed dose where MDL/2 is multiplied by the number of zero dose results.
-The following sections describe potential missed photon dose adjustments according to year, facility/location, dosimeter type, and energy range.

-Analysis of missed photon dose according to year (actually by period according to dosimeter type and exchange) is needed to evaluate claim information, particularly if only annual dose data are available.
-MDLs for beta and photon dosimeters normally cited are based on laboratory irradiations.
+Analysis of missed photon dose by period according to dosimeter type and exchange frequency is needed to evaluate claim information, particularly if only annual dose data are available.
+The normally cited MDLs for beta and photon dosimeters are based on laboratory irradiations.
 Actual MDLs are higher because of additional uncertainty in actual field use and the use of dose recording thresholds.
 Table 6-23 summarizes potential missed photon dose.
-Reasonable MDLs are listed in this table for most applications for film dosimeters based on LANL documentation and reports from other DOE facilities: Wilson (1960, 1987), NIOSH (1993), NRC (1989), and Wilson et al (1990), and for TLDs from Fix et al. (1982), Mallett et al. (1994), and Hoffman and Mallett (1999a).
+Reasonable MDLs are listed in this table for most applications for film dosimeters based on LANL documentation and reports from other DOE facilities (Wilson 1960, 1987; NIOSH 1993; NRC 1989; Wilson et al. 1990) and for TLDs (Fix et al. 1982; Mallett, Hoffman, and Vasilik 1994; Hoffman and Mallett 1999a).